arparaschiv/solar-coronal-inversion/docs/source/install.rst

 A dedicated readme covering this topic can be :ref:`consulted here <readme-slurm-label>` or as standalone in the main CLEDB directory.
 The instructions are provided following the templates set by the `Colorado University Research Computing User Guide <https://curc.readthedocs.io/en/latest/index.html>`_.

-Example Test Data
+Example Datacubes
 -----------------

-A number of examples are included to help a user get started with inverting magnetic fields.
+A number of examples are included to help a user get started with inverting coronal fields with CLEDB.
 The test jupyter or python scripts will load different datafiles corresponding to one selected test case.
 Some cases are not yet fully implemented or available.
 The available datafiles can be donwloaded from the links below, or by following the :ref:`Readme.md instructions <readme-main-label>`.
 The Readme.md file also contains a method for downloading the data using only the terminal for headless systems.

-* CLE IQUV test example
+* 1.a CLE IQUV test example
-	Full Stokes IQUV data and plane of the sky projected magnetic fields.
+	Full Stokes synthetic IQUV data to test CLE generated databases.
 	A `CLE <https://github.com/arparaschiv/coronal-line-emission>` computed forward-synthesis of Fe XIII 1074 and 1079 nm lines using a dipole generator program (See CLE dipolv.f).
 	Three independent magnetic dipoles are generated at different positions along the :term:`LOS`.
-These outputs are combined into a single LOS projected observation.
+These outputs are combined into a single :term:`LOS` projected observation.

 	.. image:: figs/STOKES_out.png
 		:width: 800